Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Introduction

-Despite their recent success, current decoder-focused methods have yet to address (i), (ii), and (iii).
-We solve all of these issues by introducing the Efficient Multitask Affinity Learning Network (EMA-Net), which uses our novel Cross-Task Affinity Learning (CTAL) module for improved task prediction distillation.
-CTAL strategically aligns the affinity matrices using careful reshaping and interleaved concatenations, which allows us to leverage grouped convolutions to realize massive reductions in model parameters.
+\s{Despite their success, current decoder-focused methods have yet to address (i), (ii), (iii).
+We address all of these issues by introducing our novel Cross-Task Affinity Learning (CTAL) module for improved task prediction distillation.
+CTAL strategically aligns the task affinity matrices using careful reshaping and interleaved concatenations, which allows us to leverage grouped convolutions to realize massive reductions in model parameters compared to standard convolutions.
 Additionally, since we exhaustively model every pairwise feature relationship within a task and across all tasks, we can use these grouped convolutions without fear of information loss.
-This effectively solves issue (i), as we can tap into the full potential of affinity matrix representations.
-Simultaneously, we also solve issue (iii), since our cross-task attention mechanism explicitly models all pairwise interactions intra- and inter-task using only a lightweight CNN-based architecture.
+This effectively solves issue (i), as we can tap into the full potential of affinity matrix representations to explicitly model all pairwise interactions intra- and inter-task using very few additional model parameters.
+In fact, we can outperform STL baselines with both CNN and transformer backbones using less than half the number of parameters.
 Our method also extends to a multiscale framework by applying deep supervision to initial task predictions at multiple scales.
-However, unlike MTI-Net, we fuse the initial task predictions from every scale and then perform task prediction distillation at a single scale.
-Consequently, our multiscale EMA-Net framework is more parameter efficient, and addresses issue (ii).
-Therefore, we can summarize our contributions as follows: \begin{enumerate} \item A method to process affinity matrices in a parameter-efficient manner while exhaustively modelling all intra- and inter-task relationships in CNN-based architectures.
-This addresses (i, iii). \item A light-weight multiscale framework that yields the benefits of multiscale deep supervision, while only needing a single scale for task-prediction distillation.
-This addresses (ii). \end{enumerate} As a result of our contributions, we achieve significant multitask performance improvements using a fraction of the learnable parameters compared to other decoder-focused techniques.
+However, unlike MTI-Net, we fuse the initial task predictions from every scale and then perform cross-task distillation using a single module, as seen in ~\cref{fig:emanet_ms}.
+Consequently, our multi-scale framework is parameter efficient and outperforms MTI-Net using 12.9\% fewer model parameters; which addresses issue (ii).
+Therefore, we can summarize our contributions as follows:}